LaureZanna/website/content/project/machinelearning.md

-Big data is ubiquitious in many areas of science - we have recently used a range of machine-learning algorithms to tackle problems in climate such as forecasting using neural networks, or parametrization using super-resolution imaging.
+Big data is ubiquitious in many areas of science - we have recently used a range of machine-learning algorithms to tackle problems in climate such as forecasting, data inference and parametrization.
 Stay tuned for more projects and details soon... or be in touch if you are interested in collaborating with us.